t1/junit-5-structure-demo/README.md

 Pass the objects that are set up and then used in your `when...` method in fields.

-When there are sets of tests that should be executed in several setups, extract them to a super class, or if you need more than one such set, to an interface (and make the setup fields static).
+When there are sets of tests that should be executed in several setups, extract them to a super class, or if you need more than one such set in one setup, to an interface (and make the setup fields static).